Cat and Dog Teeth Cleaning in Greenfield, WI

 While we are more than happy to provide complete dental care services at our hospital, your pet's oral health depends on you, too!
 Brushing your pet's teeth daily will greatly reduce plaque buildup in the months between checkups.
 Furthermore, it will help your pet get used to having their mouth handled and will make caring for their teeth easier.

-We can also provide various dental care products for you to use at home, including dental-specific food, dental treats, and more.
+We can also provide various cat or dog teeth cleaning products for you to use at home, including dental-specific food, dental treats, and more.
 Our team looks forward to helping you with your pet's dental needs and seeing them live a long and healthy life.
 Contact us today at (414) 529-3577 to schedule an appointment!